-- 79. Defendants typically make a brief earnings related disclaimer shortly after beginning the Preview Event.
-For example, one such disclaimer at the September 2017 Preview Event stated in part: "The students featured in this presentation are some of our company's most successful students.
-They are either not typical or purchased additional training.
-Most students that attend this introductory preview event do not make money." - 80.
-These brief disclaimers do not change the net impression consumers are left with by Defendants' repeated representations throughout the Preview Event that consumers are likely to make money and do profitable real estate deals within weeks or months after enrolling in Defendants' system. - 81.
-Contrary to Defendants' representations, consumers who purchase the Defendants' training are unlikely to make money or do real estate deals within months after attending a Workshop.
-In fact, while Defendants offer to reimburse consumers the amount they pay to attend the Workshop if they complete a profitable ("net cash flow") transaction within either three or six months of enrolling in the Workshop, Defendants' own records show that for every year from at least 2013 to 2017, only 1% (or fewer) of the consumers who had enrolled in a Workshop had received the tuition reimbursement.
+Preview Event stated in part: "The students featured in this presentation are some of our by the Nudge Defendants' repeated representations throughout the Preview Event that consumers are likely to make money and do profitable real estate deals within weeks or months after enrolling in the Nudge Defendants' system.

+82. These brief disclaimers do not change the net impression consumers are left with the amount they pay to attend the Workshop if they complete a profitable ("net cash flow") transaction within either three or six months of enrolling in the Workshop, the Nudge Defendants' own records show that for every year from at least 2013 to 2017, only 1% (or fewer) of the consumers who had enrolled in a Workshop had received the tuition reimbursement.